 The document needs to be in accordance with the Synchronous Area Operational Agreement (Article 118), hereafter referred to as SAOA, drafted by all TSOs (ENTSO-E) by 12 months after entry into force of the SOGL.
-When drafting the SAOA for RG CE, the TSOs considered that it was advantageous to extend the minimum content of the SAOA required by the SOGL with additional content based on the previous operational handbook of ENTSO-E, the Network Code on Electricity Emergency and blocks_ce/supporting_documents/171129_LFC%20blocks%20determination%20Proposal%20Final_for%20pu blic%20consultation.pdf
+When drafting the SAOA for RG CE, the TSOs considered that it was advantageous to extend the minimum content of the SAOA required by the SOGL with additional content based on the previous operational handbook of ENTSO-E, the Network Code on Electricity Emergency and Restoration and EBGL.
+The extended SAOA, as described above, shall be referred to as the Synchronous Area Framework Agreement (SAFA).
+The SAFA contains four parts:

-1https://consultations.entsoe.eu/system-operations/lfc-
+1https://consultations.entsoe.eu/system-operations/lfcblocks_ce/supporting_documents/171129_LFC%20blocks%20determination%20Proposal%20Final_for%20pu blic%20consultation.pdf